Enid-Ning/Pygame-Vocabulary-Monopoly-/README.md

 # Pygame-Vocabulary-Monopoly
-It is a game that allow two player to memorize vocabularies while playing 大富翁(monopoly).
+It is a game that allows two players to memorize vocabularies while playing 大富翁(monopoly).

 1. Compilation Environment: Spyder on Mac.
 2. The in-game language is Chinese.